viswanadh05/Stimulus-twit-PI/README.md

 8. nodemon app.js

 Once the app is able to run succesfully, it will show a detailed report of personality insights in command line output.

+Extracted personality insights will be used for futher thesis research.